 - If the recipient has a favorite breed, download and present pictures from breed rescues or at Petfinder.
 Keep local shelters in mind, too, since they boast a 25 to 40% ratio of purebreds to all-American mutts.
 Shelters may offer a gift certificate good for adoption is the recipient’s application is approved.

 - Are you considering breeders?
 Make sure you buy locally and meet at least one of the pup’s parents to avoid mass-produced pups.
 Get veterinary referrals and check with local animal control and your humane society to sniff out red-flag complaints.

 - Do a little homework on boarding options, veterinarians and groomers, and ask your friends for referrals.
 Having these resources at hand will help the new owner feel like there is a support system.
 If you are really moved by the holiday spirit, offer to watch the dog while they are away, but get ready to pay up; the recipient may book a two-week cruise and leave you holding the poop bag.

 - Present the recipient with plenty of information on the best tips to raise a dog.
 Be sure to show them our guide to bringing a puppy home!

-Please comment below if you have experienced a puppy as a gift.
+Have you ever experienced a puppy as a gift?